Balliol College, Oxford: Notable people

 Balliol has produced four British prime ministers; H. H. Asquith, Harold Macmillan, Edward Heath and Boris Johnson.

 Current prominent alumni in UK politics include; Yvette Cooper, Foreign Secretary and former Home Secretary; Matthew Pennycook, Minister of State for Housing and Planning; Jo Johnson, life peer and former Minister of State for Universities, Science, Research and Innovation; and Simon Stevens, former Chief Executive of NHS England.

-International leaders include; Richard von Weizsäcker, President of Germany from 1984 to 1994, oversaw the reunification of Germany; Sir Seretse Khama, the first President of Botswana who led his country's independence movement and transition from British rule into an independent democratic nation; Abdullah Bishara, first secretary general of the Gulf Cooperation Council (1981–1993) who played a vital role during the first Gulf War, former Kuwait representative to the United Nations (1971–1981) and Vincent Massey, governor general of Canada from 1952-59.
+International leaders include; Richard von Weizsäcker, President of Germany from 1984 to 1994, oversaw the reunification of Germany; Sir Seretse Khama, the first President of Botswana who led his country's independence movement and transition from British rule into an independent democratic nation; Abdullah Bishara, first secretary general of the Gulf Cooperation Council (1981–1993) who played a vital role during the first Gulf War, former Kuwait representative to the United Nations (1971–1981) and Vincent Massey, governor general of Canada from 1952 to 1959.

-Royal alumni include; Empress Masako of Japan, Ja'afar of Negeri Sembilan of Malaysia, Olav V of Norway and his son Harald V of Norway, current King of Norway.
+Royal alumni include; Empress Masako of Japan, Ja'afar of Negeri Sembilan of Malaysia, Olav V of Norway and his son Harald V of Norway.